 Ms. Landsman concerned that the Officer thinks pepper spray is the least violent tool.
 In fact, de-escalation through talking is the least violent tool.
 She thought it was disturbing when Officer A thought the girlfriend was trying to “unarrest” the Appellant while Officer A have not begun the process of arresting him

-Mr. Meo This is a clear case of Police Officer’s brutality.
+Mr. Meo This is a clear case of police officer’s brutality.
 He asked the Committee to challenge the findings

 Ms. Hannon this whole situation show how the homeless are being treated here in Portland.
 She was also very concerned that Police Officer can threaten people to show their IDs or go to jail